inbn/component-gallery/src/content/about.md

 ### What’s the difference between a Design System and a Component Library?

 A successful design system is way more than a website showing a few components, even if components often play an important part.
-A good design system is a set of shared practices that cover a wide range of topics including colour palettes, typography, processes, accessibility, tooling and 'tone of voice'.
-The components themselves should be supported by guidance on exactly how to use a component, when to use a component and when not to.
+A good design system is a constantly evolving set of shared practices, covering a wide range of topics including: colour palettes, typography, processes, accessibility, tooling and 'tone of voice'.
+Design systems also require a human element: without people using and contributing to the system, it will fail.
+The components themselves should be supported by guidance on exactly _how_, _when_, and when _not_ to use a component.

 ### Are components just for websites?